aacl2023-srw/aacl2023-srw.github.io/naacl-blog.md

 > I would encourage starting students to submit to SRW by yourself (but only do so once, and do not rely on your advisor too much); after that, shoot for *ACL and EMNLP!

-Kevin Duh's paper appeared at the ACL-SRW in 2005.
-At the same event, another student was presenting her paper.
-According to her,
-> The very first ACL conference I attended was ACL 2005, in Michigan, Ann Arbor, where I presented a paper in the Student Research Workshop (SRW).
-I wasn’t aware of the SRW.
-But a few months before the submission deadline, Rada Mihalcea and Ted Pedersen suggested the SRW to me.
-They gave a tutorial at IBERAMIA 2004, the venue was my graduate
-school: The National Institute of Astrophysics, Optics and Electronics.
-It was thanks to them, and to the sponsorship provided by the ACL organization that I was able to attend, and I remain to this day, very grateful for that opportunity.

-Many years later, this student is one of the large CL community and serving as a program co-chair of NAACL 2019. __Dr.
-Thamar Solorio__, who is now an Associate Professor at the University of Houston.
-She added,

-> Regardless, attending ACL 2005 had a long lasting impact on my career path.
-Before attending ACL that year, I’ve presented a paper at COLING in 2004, and another one at CICLing 2004, but for some reason it was until I attended ACL that year that it became clear to me that I wanted to be part of the *CL community.
-I was energized by the work presented there, and by meeting so many great researchers.
-Almost 15 years later, I’m still part of this great community that continues to grow every year.

 The community is growing and participation in this workshop is also growing.
 Since 2000, it had the largest participation in 2005 and then in 2012.
 Since 2015, around 20 papers were accepted in most of the SRWs.